Kerfuffle is a fast-paced game for two or more players.

 In it, both players move the same pieces around the board in an attempt to leave their opponent unable to take a turn.

-Included are the full (English) rules to play, plus if you don't trust your drawing skills, there's a page you can print out five copies... [click here for more]
+Included are the full (English) rules to play, plus if you don't trust your drawing skills, there's a page you can print... [click here for more]